-The Bookinfo configuration files required for the scenario of this post appear starting from Istio 0.5.
+The Bookinfo configuration files required for the scenario of this post appear starting from Istio release version 0.5.

 The Bookinfo configuration files reside in the

-Here is a copy of the end-to-end architecture of the application from the original Bookinfo sample application.
+Here is a copy of the end-to-end architecture of the application from the original Bookinfo Guide.

 Bookinfo with details version 2